d0tTino/GeneCoder/docs/pipeline_examples.md

 ```
 Set `GENECODER_SIM_SEED` (as described in the
 [Reproducibility Guide](reproducibility.md#seeding-the-simulation-rng)) and pin
-the `illumina_profile` to reproduce the same dropout and quality score sampling
+the `illumina_profile` (MiSeq V3 for long reads or NovaSeq S4 for high coverage)
-across runs.
+to reproduce the same dropout and quality score sampling across runs.

 ### GC-balanced Gold Preset with InSilicoSeq